Date: Jan. 18, 2023

 Reading time: +/- 2 minutes

-The expiration of the construction exemption on November 2, 2022 ensures that an AERIUS calculation must be made again in the construction phase of every new construction project.
+The expiration of the construction exemption on November 2, 2022 ensures that an AERIUS calculation must again be made in the construction phase of every new construction project.
 This creates (again) delays and increased administrative burdens for (new) construction projects.
 When making these calculations, however, a new potential problem arises.
 To what distance from the source should nitrogen precipitation be calculated?
 And can such a calculation even be made?
-Those are two important questions that will be at the center of the ruling on the ViA15 and the update to the AERIUS Calculator, both expected in late January.
-Mink Oude Breuil writes about the future consequences and solutions in this article.
+Those are two key questions that will be at the center of the ruling on the ViA15 and the update to the AERIUS Calculator, both expected in late January.
+Mink Oude Breuil writes about the future implications and solutions in this article.

 Currently, nitrogen impacts from all types of sources must be mapped to 25 km from the source.
 This is also known as the "cut-off limit.
 Before this capping limit was introduced, nitrogen impacts from road traffic were capped at 5 km from the source.
 Nitrogen impacts from other sources (livestock farms, plants, etc.) were not truncated.